 Historically, admission has been fairly predictable based on LSAT, GPA, and under-represented status.
-But with applications and enrollment plummeting around the country, incoming LSAT scores and GPAs have fallen too.
-Schools also seem to be more "splitter friendly."
 Every school profile on this site shows enrollment trends to help you get a feel for your chances.
 LSAT and GPA statistics can also be found all over the LST Reports.

 There are a variety of online tools available to help you predict admissions outcomes, as opposed to eyeballing the admissions data quartiles.
 One example is our own LST Wizard.
 Beware that these predictors use historical admissions outcomes to predict your outcome.

 The law school application process is not cheap, so we don't recommend wasting money with pointless applications.
 However, if you have a shadow of a chance and the school would help you meet your career goals, give it your best shot.
 Realize, though, that law school costs more for those who barely get in because of how law schools make scholarship/tuition discount offers.

 Though education is not quite a traditional investment, practical considerations require that you analyze the price of pursuing an additional degree, as well as how you will pay.
 If you have cash, you will need to consider the opportunity cost of using it for law school instead of another investment.
 If you will finance the degree with student loans, you will need to consider how much you will owe when your first payment is due—and whether you will be able to make that payment.
 Costs are among the most predictable items on your career path; engage in careful financial planning.